DeLuks2006/Purr-Fetch/README.md

 ### How to contribute:

 Just contribute here by fixing my bad and messy code and explaining what I did wrong.
-XD **OR** you may also just add another version of the fetch in an language that is not yet featured (please leave the C version out, im going to do that one XD)
-Please note that I am a beginner so I may not understand every mistake. 👍
+XD **OR** you may also just add another version of the fetch in an language that is not yet featured Please note that I am a beginner so I may not understand every mistake. 👍